angrymarker/Electron-Toolbox/README.md

 # Electron-Toolbox
-Electron Boilerplate built for a plug-in inspired toolbox
+The Electron-Toolbox is an Electron Boilerplate built for a plug-in inspired toolbox.
+This is considered in Beta, as this is a tool stripped down from a tool I've created and use on a daily basis.
+There are breadcrumbs of this everywhere, which lessens the "boilerplate"-ability of this tool.

 # Features
 Custom Windows-10 inspired Toolbar